leonyi/zero-to-ml_ai-mastery/practical-application2-used-cars-analysis/README.md

 # Analysis Summary
 This section describes the decisions/observations made in each phase of the analysis cycle.

+## Business Understanding
+The used car market is huge.
+Some poeple prefer to buy used or certified pre-owned vehicles due to depreciation.
+Studies show that a brand new car looses ~ 9 - 11% of their value the moment its driven off the lot.
+It is also predicted that by the year 2030 it will be a 2.75 Trillion USD market.
+With this context in mind is important for a used car agency to have reliable data and trained models that can generate accurate predictions (and market analysis) on what type of car inventory (with key features) is to be built to increase sales and possibly profits.

 ## Data Exploration
 The goal here was to find out more about the patterns in the data to answer a key question, **what makes used cars valuable to used car buyers?** among the following: